krunalvora/kafka-workshop/ssl/README.md

 # ca-cert -> CA certificate
 ```

-Export a server password for ease of use:
+Export a server password for ease of use
 ```bash
 export SRVPASS=serversecret
 ```